SystemsGenetics/KINC/docs/data-types.rst

 Correlation Matrix
 ~~~~~~~~~~~~~~~~~~

-A plain-text correlation matrix is a sparse matrix format where each line is a correlation that includes the pairwise index, correlation value, sample mask, and several other summary statistics.
+A plain-text correlation matrix is a sparse matrix format where each line is a correlation that includes the pairwise index, cluster index and cluster size, sample size, correlation value, and sample mask.

 .. code:: bash

-	0	1	0	1	30	5	2	1	3	0.979	1199991911111161111111611161111111111770080000000
+	0	1	0	1	30	0.979	1199991911111161111111611161111111111770080000000

 Co-expression Network
 ~~~~~~~~~~~~~~~~~~~~~